0mark/htcpcp/README.md

 htcpcp
 ======

-HTPCPC gedängel für den 30c3
+HTPCPC implementation for the 30c3.

 AVR
 ---